yguillemot/RaQt_maker/README.md

 A repertory **module** should be generated in the top RaQt_maker directory.

-It should contain six already populated subdirectories:
+It should contain seven already populated subdirectories:
 - bin
 - doc
 - examples
 - lib
+- resources__
 - src
 - t